ueux/ULOGS/README.md

 - Rotate any credential that has been exposed in logs, chat, screenshots, commits, or configuration files.
 - Treat API-key plaintext values as one-time secrets.
 - Keep server-only credentials out of `NEXT_PUBLIC_*` variables and browser bundles.
+- Do not expose `x-api-key` values in client-side applications; the SDK is intended for server-side usage.
 - Prefer short-lived credentials and least-privilege database roles.
 - Report security issues privately to the project maintainers rather than opening a public issue with exploit details.